 This one project involved:

 - 2 full-time staff members (4-6 hours per day, depending on other archiving needs)

 - 4 volunteers (6 hours each per week)

 - 18 months to stabilise and remove 53 years of staples and metal fixtures, and rehouse material in acid free enclosures

-- 270 archival boxes – containing various types of documentation (including financial records, production records, personal papers, periodicals, press and publicity, books, flyers, posters, still images, artefacts, and textiles related to this one production company)
+- 270 archival boxes – containing various types of documentation.
+This includes financial records, production records, personal papers, periodicals, press and publicity, books, flyers, posters, still images, artefacts and textiles related to the one company – Pacific Films.